Asheville Local Lab

 Amy Murashige | Sugar & Snow Gelato

-From July 2025 through January 2026, Mechanism will organize and lead a community engagement process to gather and synthesize input from diverse stakeholders.
-This process will include:
+From July 2025 through January 2026, Mechanism led a community engagement process to gather and synthesize input from diverse stakeholders.
+This process included:

-• individual and small group interviews to gather insights from food and beverage manufacturers in and around Asheville and their supporters
+• Interviews and group discussions to gather insights from food and beverage manufacturers and their supporters.
+66 participants from 57 businesses and organizations participated, representing 9 stakeholder groups.

-• a virtual learning series to bring in national leaders to inform the work in the region
+• A 3-part learning series to bring in national leaders to inform the work in the region

-• in-person events to workshop and develop ideas for strategies and solutions
+• An in-person event to workshop and develop ideas for strategies and solutions.
+50 attendees participated, representing 9 stakeholder groups.

 About Mechanism Local Labs